daw159/BlockChain-Voting-OOP/README.md

 # BlockChain-Voting-OOP
-This system represents an OOP based voting system with enhanced security
+This system represents an structured programming  based voting system with enhanced security the documentation and the manual is already given